 It was the ultimate insult to injury.

 I didn’t even get to keep any of the 29 pounds I’d lost??
-Are you fucking kidding me??
-It seemed the decks were stacked against me: I would gain all the DKA weight back, then, I’d be on insulin, so I’d keep gaining, and then I’d be type “Both” for sure, and I’d be like a zillion pounds and absolutely, entirely fucked.
+Are you kidding me??
+It seemed the decks were stacked against me: I would gain all the DKA weight back, then, I’d be on insulin, so I’d keep gaining, and then I’d be type “Both” for sure, and I’d be like a zillion pounds and absolutely, entirely screwed.

 So no, the revelation that weight gain was good did not suddenly and dramatically change everything I ever knew and thought about weight and body image.
 As much as that would have made for good reading, the primary emotions that I felt at that moment were horror and indignation.

 But I had heard her.
 The words had sunk in, whether or not their message had.
 This whole “weigh less be skinny feel better” model that I had been aspiring to for 26 years hadn’t crumbled – by no means had it crumbled – but it was slowly being challenged by other models – ones which involved health, not appearance, taking centerstage.
-In the long run, it probably would be better for me to weigh 182 pounds and be a diabetic than weigh 187 pounds and be a diabetic, but in that moment, 187 was a hell of a lot safer and healthier of a weight to be.
+In the long run, it probably would be better for me to weigh 182 pounds and be a diabetic than weigh 187 pounds and be a diabetic, but in that moment, 187 was a lot safer and healthier of a weight to be.

 I walked out of Dr. M’s office, still pissed, still scared, but with a whole lot more knowledge on my side than I’d walked in with.
 Two days later, I turned 27, and got to face an age where all I’d ever been was a diabetic.
 Not to end on the ultimate cliché, but it was a brand new world, one in which I was, slowly, ever so slowly, being reeducated.